alist-org/docs/docs/guide/drivers/thunder.md

 That is, the mobile phone number, email, and username used for login (there is a probability that you cannot log in, you need to try)

+- You need to bring the `+86` area code, for example +8613722223333 fill in like this

 ### **password**

 password for login

 ### **CaptchaToken**